* Euro's gains capped before finance ministers' meeting

 "We should emphasise that when it comes to distressed finance, deadlines are not as hard as they seem, and deals are surprisingly spontaneous at any moment," he added.

 Any euro bounce, though, could be short-lived as recent economic data has shown the crisis which started in the euro zone periphery is spreading to its core, with German growth likely to slow in coming quarters and France likely to slip into recession.

 Concerns about the so-called U.S. fiscal cliff has seen safe-haven flows into the dollar and kept it near a two-month high against a basket of currencies.

 Demand for riskier currencies has been sluggish as investors fret about the possible impact of some $600 billion in expiring tax cuts and spending reductions due to take effect in January.

-Currency speculators favoured the dollar in the latest week for the first time since early September, according to data from the Commodity Futures Trading Commission.
+Currency speculators favoured the U.S. dollar in the latest week for the first time since early September, according to data from the Commodity Futures Trading Commission released on Friday.

 The dollar bought 79.44 yen, flat from Friday when it fell as low as 79.07 yen, its weakest in nearly three weeks.

 Markets shrugged off a 0.9 percent July-September quarter-on-quarter contraction in Japanese economic output, in line with forecasts.
 This was the first negative reading in three quarters but it added to fears that slowing global growth is pushing the economy into recession.

 Morgan Stanley held to its medium-term view that the yen would weaken and said it expected dollar/yen to resume its uptrend.